 Q: What are the common mistakes to avoid?
 A: Common mistakes include using too much weight, not maintaining a slight bend in the elbows, and failing to control the movement throughout the range of motion.

-The reverse grip cable fly is a versatile and effective exercise for targeting the chest muscles while engaging the shoulders and arms.
-By mastering the start position, movement, and technique, you can safely incorporate this exercise into your routine for improved strength and muscle definition.
-Remember to focus on form, control, and the all-important squeeze at the peak of the movement to maximize your results.
+The cable reverse fly with a reverse grip is a versatile and effective exercise for targeting the chest muscles while engaging the shoulders and arms.
+By mastering the start position, returning to the starting position with control, and perfecting your technique on the cable machines, you can safely incorporate this chest fly into your routine for improved strength and muscle definition.
+Remember to focus on form, keep your elbows slightly bent, squeeze your chest at the peak of the movement, and protect the shoulder joint throughout for maximum results.